filip26/iron-verifiable-credentials/README.md

 ## Usage

-Please use together with a cryptosuite(s) of your choice, e.g. [Ed25519Signature2020](https://github.com/filip26/iron-ed25519-cryptosuite-2020).
+Please use together with a cryptosuite(s) of your choice, e.g. [EdDSA RDFC 2022](https://github.com/filip26/iron-eddsa-rdfc-2022).
 Read the suite(s) documentation for specifics.

 ### Verifying